 Dr. Nate Stucky led the pastors on a tour of the farm and shared the lessons he’d gleaned over the last 9 years of bringing farming and theology into conversation with each other.
 As the pastors in the Mosaic program pulled weeds, tilled the earth, and spread compost, they learned leadership lessons that would strengthen their ministry.

-“A good farmer knows how to pay attention to seasons, how to tend life, preserve through failure.
+“A good farmer knows how to pay attention to seasons, how to tend life, persevere through failure.
 They understand limits and how to ask for help and experience the interconnectedness of life and death.
 Those skills are pastoral, related to the pasture, and also pastoral, related to the parish.
 Good pastors and good leaders require those same skills.”

 A few of the pastors in the Mosaic program shared their call stories as they worked and toured the farm.
 This group of diverse young leaders from across the world had a lot to say about how they had experienced God in their life and how they saw the Holy Spirit moving in The United Methodist Church.